Needleman–Wunsch algorithm: Computer stereo vision

 Stereo matching is an essential step in the process of 3D reconstruction from a pair of stereo images.
 When images have been rectified, an analogy can be drawn between aligning nucleotide and protein sequences and matching pixels belonging to scan lines, since both tasks aim at establishing optimal correspondence between two strings of characters.

 Although in many applications image rectification can be performed, e.g. by camera resectioning or calibration, it is sometimes impossible or impractical since the computational cost of accurate rectification models prohibit their usage in real-time applications.
 Moreover, none of these models is suitable when a camera lens displays unexpected distortions, such as those generated by raindrops, weatherproof covers or dust.
 By extending the Needleman–Wunsch algorithm, a line in the 'left' image can be associated to a curve in the 'right' image by finding the alignment with the highest score in a three-dimensional array (or matrix).
 Experiments demonstrated that such extension allows dense pixel matching between unrectified or distorted images.

+Artificial neural networks

+The Needleman–Wunsch algorithm has also been applied to the comparison of artificial neural network architectures.
+Inspired by how global sequence alignment identifies similarities in the aforementioned biological sequences, this approach represents neural networks as sequences of computational layers or blocks.
+By aligning these sequences, architectural similarity can be quantified in a principled manner.

+This method has been successfully used in neural architecture search (NAS), particularly in approaches based on evolutionary algorithms.
+Architectural similarity can be assessed without requiring model training, enabling more efficient guidance of diversity during population-based search, preventing premature convergence.